lilbud/btx-article-dump/README.md

+# STILL A WORK IN PROGRESS

+I still have a few things to do, namely organizing all the articles and renaming the files.
+Plus, removing any duplicates (of which there are a ton).

+---
 ## Intro:

 This repository contains a backup of the "The Articles Thread 1972-2023" from Backstreets Ticket Exchange forum.
 A thread started and largely maintained by a user named "Beazle" from 2012 until 2023.
 The point of the thread was simple, act as a single repository for as many Bruce Springsteen related articles as could be found.